Whonix: Porting to Qubes OS

-In August 2014 a user called WhonixQubes announced on the qubes-users mailing list the first successful integration of Qubes OS version R2-rc2 and Whonix 8.2.
+In August 2014, a user called WhonixQubes announced on the qubes-users mailing list the first successful integration of Qubes OS version R2-rc2 and Whonix 8.2.
 Joanna Rutkowska, founder of Qubes OS, publicly stated her praise about the efforts.

 In June 2015, Rutkowska announced the reception of funding from the Open Technology Fund to further sponsor the porting work of Whonix to Qubes OS.
 The proposal to OTF was made initially in September 2014, after Rutkowska was approached by Michael Carbone, an employee of Access Now and member of the Qubes OS team who helped with the process.

 At the same time, Patrick Schleizer wrote about wanting to personally focus on the development of Qubes-Whonix.

 With the release of Qubes OS R3.0 in October 2015, Whonix templates officially became available.

-Variants

-Standalone

-The standard version of Whonix can be used on many different platforms as host-machines, such as Windows, macOS, GNU/Linux and Qubes OS.
-It is downloadable in formats compatible with the most common hypervisors like VirtualBox, QEMU, KVM and Xen.
-Whonix is reported to have experimental compatibility with VMware and Hyper-V, though not officially supported.

-The VirtualBox packages for both the Workstation and Gateway are distributed with the xfce desktop environment or in a headless "CLI" version.
-They can be seamlessly combined.

-Qubes OS

-Whonix can be configured directly from the Qubes OS' installation menu since version R3.0.
-Since at least Qubes OS R4.0 it can also be installed at a later time using the management software Salt from dom0.